Lillie Mae Salley -- Orangeburg

-ORANGEBURG -- Funeral services for Mrs. Lillie Mae Salley, 98, of Orangeburg,will be held at 11 a.m.
+ORANGEBURG -- Funeral services for Mrs. Lillie Mae Salley, 98, of Orangeburg, will be held at 11 a.m.
 Thursday, April 1, 2021, at Simmons Funeral Home and Crematory Chapel, 2868 Columbia Road, Orangeburg, with interment to follow in Belleville Memorial Gardens, 2900 Belleville Road, Orangeburg.
-The Rev. Charcey C. Priester is officiating.
+The Rev. Dr. Charcey C. Priester is officiating.

-She leaves to cherish fond memories her children, Dorothy (David) Lucas, Rodney (Madelyn) Salley and Reatha (Titus) Perry, all of Orangeburg, Barbara (John) Dixon of Stamford, Connecticut, Angela Clark, Jermaine Salley, Anthony (Pap) Salley, Keon Salley and Larry Briggman, who was raised in the home.
+She leaves to cherish fond memories her children, Dorothy (David) Lucas, Rodney (Madelyn) Salley and Reatha (Titus) Perry, all of Orangeburg, Barbara (John) Dixon of Stamford, Conn., Angela Clark, Jermaine Salley, Anthony (Pep) Salley, Keon Salley and Larry Briggman, who was raised in the home.

+Public viewing was held from 2 to 7 p.m.
+Wednesday, March 31.

 Post a comment as